hilton/hilton.github.com/blog/_posts/2023-02-28-product-planning.md

 ## Epics

-While objectives and key results belong to OKR planning, the term _epic_ comes from working with [user stories](https://en.wikipedia.org/wiki/User_story).
+Unlike objectives and key results, the term _epic_ comes from working with [user stories](https://en.wikipedia.org/wiki/User_story).
 An _epic_ refers to a large user story rather than a set of user stories, in the sense that it describes a product feature too big to deliver in a single release (_product increment_ in Scrum).